Financial Aid

 All undergraduate students are advised to apply every year for financial assistance.
 In the initial application to NYU, all undergraduate applicants should complete the CSS Profile application to be reviewed for renewable NYU scholarship and if eligible for federal aid, should also complete the Free Application for Federal Student Aid (FAFSA).
 Residents of New York State are also encouraged to complete the New York State Tuition Assistance Program (TAP) application (for undergraduates only).
 The NYU school code for the FAFSA is 002785 and the NYU school code for the CSS Profile is 2785.

 To be assured of full consideration for all available support, students must apply for financial aid by the appropriate deadline.
-The CSS/Financial Aid profile can be submitted in the fall as early as October 1, but not later than February 15 (12:00 midnight EST).
-For more information, please visit the website, http://www.nyu.edu/admissions/financial-aid-and-scholarships/financial-aid-at-nyu.html.
+Please visit the website, https://www.nyu.edu/admissions/financial-aid-and-scholarships/applying-and-planning-for-undergraduate-aid/how-to-apply.html for the up-to-date schedule.

 Eligibility for Financial Aid